Roswell: Aliens in New Mexico

 Local people who out of curiosity, had been drawn to the crash site at Socorro reported having seen a number of small grey bodies.
 Though this could only have been seen at a distance for the site itself was surrounded by armed guards and largely cut off from the public gaze.

 A Military Policeman, Elias Benjamin, described how he had been assigned to guard alien corpses and one which appeared to be still alive.
 These were taken to the Roswell Army Air Force Base where autopsies were conducted.
-Indeed, the local mortician Glenn Dennis had received an order to deliver a number of small child-sized coffins to the Base.
+Indeed, the local mortician Glenn Dennis had received an order to deliver several small child-sized coffins to the Base.

 Witness accounts continued to leak out.
 It was said that Joseph Montoya, who was Lieutenant-Governor of New Mexico at the time, had been physically shaken on visiting the Base to discover four alien bodies and one that was barely alive.
 Miriam Bush, Secretary to the Chief Medical Officer at Roswell, also claimed to have seen alien corpses laid out for autopsy.